top of page

 • Overview: One of the most popular platforms for conducting a training needs assessment survey.

-• Use Case: Helps HR & LD teams create customizable surveys to collect feedback on skill gaps and training preferences.
+• Use Case: Helps HR & LD teams create customizable surveys to collect feedback on skill gaps and training preferences, making it one of the most accessible needs assessment software options.

 • Pricing & Reviews: Free basic plan; paid plans start at $25/month.